kn9ts/start-to-grunt/structure.md

+---
+layout: page
+title: Structure of the boilerplate.
+permalink: /structure/
+---

 ### Scaffolded Structure of START boilerplate

 This is the structure of the Boiler plate, it will give you teh guide in how things are ordered